-KANSAS CITY, Mo. -- The Federal Emergency Management Agency (FEMA) announced today that a public meeting would be held on Oct.
-20, 2000 to discuss the evaluation of the utility, and state and local participants in an exercise with the Duane Arnold Energy Center, located near Palo, Iowa.
+Kansas City, Mo. -- The Federal Emergency Management Agency (FEMA) announced today that a public meeting will be held on Oct.
+25, 2002 to discuss the evaluation of an exercise of the Duane Arnold Energy Center, located near Palo, Iowa.
+The utility, the state of Iowa, and Benton and Linn Counties will participate in an exercise that will be held October 23 and 24, 2002.

-Members of the public and the media are invited to attend this meeting beginning at 1:30 p.m. on the 6th floor of the Alliant Tower, located between 2nd and 3rd Ave., S.E. and 1st St, S.E. in Cedar Rapids, Iowa.
+Members of the public and the media are invited to attend the public meeting at 11 a.m. on the 6th floor of the Alliant Tower, located between 2nd and 3rd Ave., S.E. and 1st St, S.E. in Cedar Rapids, Iowa.

 The exercise will require the activation of the Emergency Operations Center for the State of Iowa and the Emergency Operations Centers for Linn and Benton Counties.
 The activities of the state, county and local units of government will be observed and evaluated by FEMA.
 The Duane Arnold Energy Center on-site performance will be observed and evaluated by the Nuclear Regulatory Commission (NRC).